dav22-wa/john-watson-portfolio/README.markdown

    - Ensured cross-browser compatibility (Chrome, Firefox, Safari).
 4. **Documentation**: Wrote a detailed README to explain setup, contributions, and demo.

-## How to Submit
-- Submit the GitHub repo link via the Google Form provided on Monday.
-- Ensure all team members' names are listed in this README and the submission form.

 ## License
 © 2025 UI Portfolio.
 All Rights Reserved.